simpsonthemaker/teacozy/README.md

 Thoughts:
 This project was the most difficult one yet.
 I had to use many references.
-Display and positioning is still shaky concept for me...
+Display and positioning is still a shaky concept for me...
 Thanks.

 David